Home » Barcelona » 21 unusual and cool things to do in Barcelona

 1. Visit Catalonia’s oldest and most emblematic prison: La Model

 Inaugurated in 1904, La Model was a prison with revolutionary architecture that pretended to be an exemplary penitentiary centre.
-When it was created, it was located at the outskirts of Barcelona, but as the city grew, the prison ended up in one of the most centric districts, l’Eixample.
+When it was created, it was located on the outskirts of Barcelona, but as the city grew, the prison ended up in one of the most centric districts, L’Eixample.

 Executions, riots, and escapes are some of the things that happened in that prison, which finally closed its doors in 2017.
-Now, you can visit the building for free every first Sunday of the month, from 10 am to 2 pm.
+Now, you can visit the building for free every Friday (from 4 pm to 6 pm), Saturday (from 10 am to 2 pm and from 4 pm to 6 pm), and Sunday (from 10 am to 2 pm).
 Also, you can decide to add this plan to your trip last minute, as bookings aren’t needed.

 👌🏼 Our tip